 - Proof of meeting the specific physical requirements in accordance with the core performance standards of the nursing profession.
 Click here to see examples of physical requirements.

-- Successful completion of WGU’s Introduction to Nursing Skills Performance Exam.
+- Successful completion of WGU’s Introduction to Nursing Skills Performance Assessment.

 - Participation in an interview with nursing department representatives.

 † Note: Student malpractice insurance will be provided by WGU at no cost to you.

 * Note: Starred items are required to be completed no sooner than 90 days prior to beginning the clinical portions of this program.

 Speak to an Enrollment Counselor to better understand what is required of you.